Powerlearnproject/se-day1-assignment-DidierAmbungaJr/README.md

 1. Managing Complexity: The complexity of systems can make code management difficult.
 Using modular design principles and code management tools (like Git) can help.
 2.
-Frequent Requirement Changes: Requirements may evolve during develop- ment.
+Frequent Requirement Changes: Requirements may evolve during development.
 Adopting Agile methodologies allows better management of these changes.
 3.
 Tight Deadlines: Projects are often subject to strict deadlines.
 Realistic planning, using project management tools, and task prioritization can help meet deadlines.